yeti-support/trusty-hhvm/README.md

 ### Abstract
 Provides HHVM running on top of Ubuntu Trusty, with an nginx web server.

-### Paths and Volumes
+### Paths
-Place your application (or application volume) at `/var/www/app`, with public document root at `/var/www/app/public`; and if you're using sessions mount `/var/lib/hhvm/sessions` as an external volume to persist.
+Place your application (or application volume) at `/var/www/app` with public document root at `/var/www/app/public`.
+If your application uses sessions, mount `/var/lib/hhvm/sessions` as an external volume.

 ### Default User
 HHVM and nginx are configured to drop privileges to the `www-data` user.